 Great Yarmouth heritage trail, Elizabethan House Museum, Norfolk

 Discover the rich maritime heritage of Great Yarmouth.
-Starting at the Elizabethan House Museum, visit some of the town's oldest buildings and find evidence of its intriguing history; from the best preserved medieval walls in the UK, to the imposing monument commemorating Norfolk's hero, Admiral Lord Nelson.
+Starting at the Elizabethan House Museum, visit some of the town's oldest buildings and find evidence of its intriguing history.
+The town has the best preserved medieval walls in the UK; In 1261 King Henry III granted Yarmouth the right to build a town wall and large sections of the walls, including some of the towers, still survive today.
+It also has the imposing monument commemorating Norfolk's hero, Admiral Lord Nelson.

 Take an exciting journey into the past